mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 You can also send messages with [Firecamp](https://chrome.google.com/webstore/detail/firecamp-a-campsite-for-d/eajaahbjpnhghjcdaclbkeamlkepinbl?hl=en), a Chrome extension, and send messages between your `ws` session and the web (or vice versa).

 ## Conclusion

+While a production ready application would likely need to include authentication and authorization, this is the beginnings of a full featured WebSocket service.

+Remember to terminate the stack when you're done to avoid any unintentional costs.